reinhart1010/nix/docs/en/common/adb.md

 # adb

 Android Debug Bridge: communicate with an Android emulator instance or connected Android devices.
-Some subcommands such as `adb shell` have their own usage documentation.
+Some subcommands such as `shell` have their own usage documentation.
 More information: <https://developer.android.com/tools/adb>.

 - Check whether the adb server process is running and start it: